Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Blue/5 - Enumeration.md

 ## Enumerating SMB

-I tried a basic `smbmap` against the host, then tried enumerating with null authentication:
+I tried a basic `smbmap` against the host to see if any domain name was exposed, then tried enumerating with null authentication:

 ```bash
 ┌──(mac㉿kali)-[~/Documents/HTB/blue]